What does Donald Trump need to do for Republicans to lose faith in him?

 The president reportedly bragged about the “great intel” he was getting and went on to discuss aspects of an Islamist threat the United States learned through the espionage capabilities of a key partner.

-Most alarmingly, officials said, Trump revealed the city in the Islamic State’s territory where the US intelligence partner detected the threat.
+Most alarmingly, officials said, Trump revealed the city in the Islamic State’s territory where the American intelligence partner detected the threat.

 None of which should have been relayed to the Russian ambassador and foreign minister of all people.
 According to The Post, the information hadn’t even been shared with American allies.